man and woman dancing inside building

 Who This Work Is For?

-Somatic couples work is for partners who care deeply about their relationship and want to build emotional safety, presence, and connection, even when things feel challenging or stuck.
+Psykotnago is for partners who care deeply about their relationship and want to build emotional safety, presence, and connection, even when things feel challenging or stuck.
 Many couples come to this work feeling caught in recurring patterns of conflict, emotional distance, or escalation in conversations.

 This work is supportive for couples who are interested in exploring nervous system regulation, co-regulation, and attachment dynamics together.
 It is especially helpful for partners willing to slow down, practice body-based exercises, and approach their relationship with curiosity, care, and mutual responsibility.